riccim94/ASCATCATA/README.md

 # ℹ Use `print(n = ...)` to see more rows
 ```

-> [!NOTE]
-> For the correct functioning of the functions, it is necessary that the time column defined in `timecol` does not have any alphabet characters or symbols.

 ``` r
 # Apply time-resolved ASCA decomposition on the dataset.